page title icon The Business Owner’s Roadmap to Personal Development

 3. Selling

-Selling is a skill set every business owner, and honestly, every team member needs to have.
+Selling is a skill set every business owner and every team member needs to have.
 You can never learn too much about how to better sell and market your company.
 As marketing styles change, so do the expectations of your potential clients.
 There’s always something new to learn and a new way of selling.

 4. Personal Growth